 As the search for a new prime minister to replace Boris Johnson continues, the UK has heaped yet more onto their plate… and things don’t look set to improve anytime soon.
-In fact, a recent Times article has done little to assure the public at all.
+In fact, a Times article has done little to assure the public at all.

 Drawing further attention to the very reason why change and action are so desperately needed, the article seems to almost deny the existence of female writers altogether, for out of the 29 authors and editors mentioned, not one is a woman.
 There is also only one female contributor included in the list.

 As one Twitter user pointed out, the headline shouldn’t read “A reading list for the next prime minister”, but rather, “A reading list OF BOOKS EXCLUSIVELY BY MEN for the next prime minister”.

 It’s worth noting that, as it stands, 56 MPs – almost 10 per cent – are currently under investigation for sexual misconduct.

 The Times has suggested a reading list for our next Prime Minister.
 Of the 29 authors and editors recommended, none are women.
 With 56 MPs (almost 10%) currently under investigation for sexual misconduct we think a rather different reading list might be in order. #everydaysexism pic.twitter.com/S7HovXceAw

 “Running the country isn’t easy,” it begins.
 “Times writers suggest some mind-expanding books for the two Tory contenders as they prepare for No 10.”

 Easy to be critical of lists like this, probably written in haste, but this one is seriously flawed.

 – Lots of US coverage, little on European countries